-Struggling to create a resume for a university student that grabs the attention of recruiters?
-You’re not alone!
-As a current university student or recent graduate, you might feel overwhelmed by your lack of experience.
+Struggling to create a CV for a university student that gets the attention of recruiters?
+It’s not just you!
+As a current university student or a recent graduate, you may feel overwhelmed with tracking job applications.
 Ironically, you have more to offer than you might think.

 Why this CV works

-• At the top of your university student CV, include a brief summary of your professional aspirations, experiences, and skills.
-Notice how, for instance, Sasha highlights her passion for developing scalable acquisition strategies through paid advertising and SEO, not to mention how she excels in both solo and collaborative projects.
+- At the top of your university student CV, include an objective overview of your professional aspirations, experiences, and skills.
+Use that space to highlight your passion for developing scalable acquisition strategies through paid advertising and SEO, as well as collaborative projects.

 Why this CV works

-• Suppose you’re applying for a Bachelor of Arts in education.
-Express your passion for teaching and eagerness to advance your knowledge of educational theories and practices.
-Even better, emphasise your long-term ambition to shape future generations through innovative educational methods.
+- Suppose your university application CV is for a Bachelor of Arts in education.
+Convey your passion for teaching and your eagerness to enhance your understanding of educational theories and practices.
+Even better, highlight your long-term ambition to shape future generations through innovative educational methods.

 Why this CV works

-• Use past projects to your advantage here, even if they only lasted a year.
+- Use past projects to your advantage here, even if they only lasted a year.
 Clearly state how you utilised skills such as Canva and Microsoft Teams to make specific impacts during this time.
-Another great addition to your university fresher’s CV is any work experience you have.
+Another great addition to your university first-year CV is any work experience you have.

 Why this CV works